euanramsay/reactnd-project-would-you-rather/README.md

 This is a React-Redux web app for the Udacity React Nanodegree course.
 It is a game where users can select an option of would they rather do one thing or another.
 Users can also create their own questions.

-This is the first project in the Udacity React Nanodegree.
+This is the second project in the Udacity React Nanodegree.

 ## Running and developing on the project